twofortyfouram/android-plugin-host-sdk-for-locale/README.md

 * 1.0.0: Initial release
 * 2.0.0: Update transitive dependency on [plug-in-client-sdk-for-locale](https://twofortyfouram.github.io/android-plugin-client-sdk-for-locale) to a major new version.
 Although the host SDK APIs didn't change, the dependency change could break downstream clients hence a major new version.
 * 2.0.1: Fix state management of AbstractPluginEditFragment and AbstractSupportPluginEditFragment.
 Fix PluginPackageScanner bug detected by lint.
-* 2.0.2: Fix detection of changing plug-ins after initial scan
+* 2.0.2: Fix detection of changing plug-ins after initial scan.
+* 2.0.3: Fix compatibility with AAPT2 in Android Gradle Plugin 3.0.0-alpha2.